Israel Salanter: Teachings

-Lipkin is recognized as the father of the Musar movement developed in 19th century Orthodox Eastern Europe, particularly among the Lithuanian Jews.
+Lipkin was known as the father of the Musar movement that developed, particularly among the Lithuanian Jews, in 19th century Orthodox Eastern Europe.
 The Hebrew term musar (מוּסַר), is from the book of Proverbs 1:2 meaning instruction, discipline, or conduct.
 The term was used by the Musar movement to refer to disciplined efforts to further ethical and spiritual development.
 The study of Musar is a part of the study of Jewish ethics.

-Lipkin is best known for stressing that the inter-personal laws of the Torah bear as much weight as Divine obligations.
+Lipkin is best known for stressing that the inter-personal laws of the Torah bear as much weight as other Divine obligations.
 According to Lipkin, adhering to the ritual aspects of Judaism without developing one's relationships with others and oneself was an unpardonable parody.
 There are many anecdotal stories about him that relate to this moral equation, see for example the following references.